kvs-coder/localized/.github/pull_request_template.md

 ## Description
 A few sentences describing the overall goals of the pull request's commits.

+<b>Before creating any PR to the destination branch, be sure to have the latest destination branch on your local repository.
+Fetch and Pull origin to be sure that you have all up-to-date.</b>

 ## Related PRs
 List related PRs against other branches: